MISSION STATEMENT

 Spelling

 In our school we use an online programme called IDL which is highly effective programme for improving reading and spelling.
-All children have their own log in details and can access this programme from home.
+All children Yr 1 – Yr 6 have their own log in details and can access this programme from home.
 The children all work at their own pace and level.
 We would encourage every child to spend 5 – 10 minutes per night on the IDL programme.
 (Minimum of 3 times a week is needed for the children to make any sustained progress).
-In addition to this we also support the use of the ‘Squeebles Spelling Test’ App.
+In addition to this we use Purple Mash spelling in KS2 and Red Rose Spelling (This is linked to our Phonics scheme) in KS1.

 Speaking and Listening